 So yea, again, the Jodhpur I found, in reality, was nothing that I had initially pictured in my mind.
 It could be so much better with all the architectural and cultural heritage it had, but unfortunately, it was not!

 Though I have discussed my first impression and the reasons why I didn’t like the town, I understand that you may still be planning to visit — given all the hype the city has.
 And if you do, let’s talk about some of the famous places to visit in Jodhpur and make your trip easy.

 Jaswant Tada is a royal cenotaph built in white marble.
-There are a small pond and a cute little garden next to it (popular as a lovers point).
-This structure is just a few minutes downhill walk from the main fort, so there is no need to take a ride if you are backpacking.
+There are a small pond and a cute little garden next to it (popular as a loving point).
+This structure is just a few minute’s downhill walk from the main fort, so there is no need to take a ride if you are backpacking.
 Visiting Jaswant Thada should be high on the list as it is one of the popular places to visit in Jodhpur.

 The palace was built by Rao Jodha in 1459.